-In a parallel move, the Budget also proposes to make it easier for non-residents to obtain refunds where more funds than necessary have been withheld by a purchaser under the clearance certificate procedure.
-Both proposals are important moves in the right direction to attract greater international investment to Canada.
+In a parallel move, the new legislation makes it easier for non-residents to obtain refunds where more funds than necessary have been withheld by a purchaser under the clearance certificate procedure.
+Both amendments are important moves in the right direction to attract greater international investment to Canada.